 One of the highlights and more immersive installations at ‘Melbourne Now’ is titled ZOOM and illustrates that the city rests upon a sea of information.
 Data ebbs and flows, creating dynamic patterns and overlays, which can then be interpreted and learnt from by those with the right tools.
-Set against this morphing field of data, an analogue ‘human survey’ uses feedback kiosks asks the audience to help design the future of Melbourne through choice and opinion.
+Set against this morphing field of data, an analogue ‘human survey’ uses freestanding iPad kiosks for feedback, asking the audience to help design the future of Melbourne through choice and opinion.

 Managing Director of Policy Booth, Bec McHenry explains, “Policy Booth designs custom pop up consultation environments that excite and drive participation.
 By utilising Armodilo tablet display stands, we can securely and seamlessly integrate our digital surveying platform – ePublic – into the exhibition”.